 Rabbi Ari Lev Fornari, Senior Rabbi

-Rabbi Ari Lev is most inspired at the intersections of community, activism, and healing.
-He is committed to Kol Tzedek's deep sense of inclusion, and strives to live a Judaism that is accessible, relevant, and meaningful to all of us.
-He loves to farm, cook, bike, meditate, and parent his two little ones, Zeev Lucca and Naim Niso.
+Rabbi Ari Lev loves to cook, bike, meditate, tend his house plants and parent his two kids ones, Zeev Lucca and Naim Niso.
+When he is not at Kol Tzedek, he can be found coaching little league.
 Ari Lev is deeply committed to the creation and embodiment of Torat Hayyim, a living tradition.
 This requires that our lives be deeply informed by ancient wisdom and practices, and that Jewish traditions learn and grow from our insights and lived experiences.
-You can read an interview with Rabbi Ari Lev in the Jewish Exponent, his selected teachings, or his weekly Torah blog. |
+You can read his selected teachings or his weekly Torah blog. |

 Rabbi Mónica Gomery, Rabbi & Music Director

-Rabbi Mónica Gomery was ordained by the Rabbinical School of Hebrew College in June 2017, and is thrilled to serve as Kol Tzedek's Music Director and Prayer Leader.
-Mónica is passionate about supporting people who have been denied access to, disconnected from, and marginalized by ancient and ancestral spiritual traditions to gain access to these traditions as a resource for empowerment and transformation in their lives, so that they can become vessels for healing and justice in the world.
 In addition to her work at KT, she also fulfills this mission by teaching liberatory text as a faculty member at SVARA: A Traditionally Radical Yeshiva, and as a member of the founding leadership team of Let My People Sing!
 Mónica has served as a prison chaplain, a geriatric chaplain, and an educator and prayer leader at numerous organizations.
 She is also a published poet.
 As the granddaughter of four Holocaust survivors, and a native Spanish speaker raised by her Venezuelan Ashkenazi family in Boston and Caracas, she is deeply grateful for KT's vibrant and diverse singing community, in which she can hear and heal the lost voices of her ancestors. |

 Rabbi Michelle Greenfield, Rabbi & Torah School Director